b0rgbart3/portfolio4/README.md

 # Bart Dority - Full Stack Developer Portfolio
-Full Stack MERN application to showcase my lastest projects.
+This is a react app that uses JSON data to showcase my lastest projects.

 ![screenshot.jpg](screenshot.jpg)
 # Table of contents